Do you remember the story about Jesus as defense lawyer for the woman accused of adultery?

 The description of his behavior shows Jesus’ confidence.
 He is a teacher.
 The prosecutors interrupt as he is writing on the ground while instructing his students.
 They address him with respect.
 (Ethos goes both directions.)
 Jesus listens with respect.

-He makes his short argument on her behalf, then resumes writing on the ground quietly, waiting for the people for do the right thing.
+He makes his short argument on her behalf.
+And then he resumes writing on the ground quietly; waiting for the people for do the right thing.

 We see social mirroring.
 We see the invocation of shared values and laws.
 He is connecting.
 Jesus makes good use of his ethos to persuade.